 Visit the Travel Resources page for more land, air, sea and commercial travel information.

-- It is unlawful to operate a motor vehicle with studded tires on a paved highway or road from May 1st through September 15th, inclusive, north of 60° North Latitude (all communities north of Ninilchik) and
+- In Alaska, it is unlawful to operate a motor vehicle with studded tires on a paved highway or road from May 1st through September 15th, inclusive, north of 60° North Latitude (all communities north of Ninilchik)

 WARNING: Water and asphalt do not mix.
 Potholes result when water gets into and under asphalt.
 Motorists should reduce speed while driving through all puddles especially large puddles.
 We have had many reports of flat tires due to drivers driving too fast through puddles and hitting unseen potholes.
 Report potholes promptly to the nearest maintenance station in your area.